+Olanzapine may lower your blood pressure.
 Medications used to lower blood pressure may increase this effect.
-Propranolol (Inderal) is an example of this type of medication.
+Propranolol (Inderal®) is an example of this type of medication.

-Cigarette smoke can decrease levels of olanzapine.
+Cigarette (and other types of) smoke can decrease levels of olanzapine.
 Let your healthcare provider know if you start or stop smoking cigarettes.
 Nicotine patches do not impact olanzapine levels.

 It is very important to tell your doctor how you feel things are going during the first few weeks after you start taking olanzapine.
 It will probably take several weeks to see big enough changes in your symptoms to decide if olanzapine is the right medication for you.

 Antipsychotic treatment is generally needed lifelong for persons with schizophrenia.
 Your doctor can best discuss the duration of treatment you need based on your symptoms and illness.

 - Hallucinations, disorganized thinking, and delusions may improve in the first 1-2 weeks

 - Sometimes these symptoms do not completely go away

 - Motivation and desire to be around other people can take at least 1-2 weeks to improve